The rule

 The client can grant or revoke access at any time.
 Consent is granular and revocable.

 For funded support, invoicing, and scope.
-See the funder one-pager.
+See the funder page.
 Anything that requires sharing client-specific information goes through the client first.

 If you have a privacy concern about a Neuro Support client, the right first step is usually a conversation with the client.
 If that isn't possible, email Jamie directly.